 - Notify you in writing if we are unable to agree to a requested restriction.

 - Accommodate reasonable requests you may have to communicate PHI by alternative means or at alternative locations.

 - Notify you in writing of a breach where your unsecured PHI has been accessed, acquired, used or disclosed to an unauthorized person.
 “Unsecured PHI” refers to PHI that is not secured through the use of technologies or methodologies that render the PHI unusable, unreadable, or indecipherable to unauthorized individuals.

 We reserve the right to change our practices and to make the new provisions effective for all PHI we maintain.
-Should our information practices change, such revised Notices will be made available to you.
+If our information practices change, such revised Notices will be made available to you.

 We will not use or disclose your PHI without your written authorization, except as described in this Notice.